 The choral tradition at St Alban’s remains as strong today as it has always been.
 The last few years have seen a number of early St Alban’s traditions restored, allowing the choir to perform more frequently, and to an impressive standard.

 Early music has formed a significant proportion of the choir’s repertoire throughout its history, since it accords with the Anglo-Catholic ideal of the restoration of the early Anglican church.
-A large number of the motets performed since the 1960s date from before 1700.
+Many of the motets performed since the 1960s date from before 1700.